 Alternative Methods for Calculating Fractions

-While multiplying the fraction by the whole number is the standard method, there are alternative approaches that can be useful in certain situations.
-One such method involves dividing the whole number by the denominator of the fraction and then multiplying the result by the numerator.
+While multiplying the fraction by the whole number is the standard method, You've got alternative approaches worth knowing here.
+One such method involves dividing the whole number by the denominator of the fraction and then multiplying the result by the numerator Worth keeping that in mind..

 Then, multiply this result by the numerator, which is 2: